 The Nature Conservancy of Canada’s land conservation efforts in New Brunswick began in 1989 when we worked with partners to purchase land for a nature preserve named after the late George Stirrett — an eminent biologist who initiated efforts to protect Furbish’s lousewort, a rare perennial herb and shoreline plant limited to the Saint John River Valley along northwest New Brunswick and northern Maine.
-Since then, NCC has worked diligently to secure over 30 project areas in all corners of the province, protecting 13,500 acres (5,463 hectares) of important habitat.
+Since then, NCC has worked diligently to secure more than 30 project areas in all corners of the province, protecting 15,919 acres (6,442 hectares) of important habitat.

 Oak forest restoration starts near Northumberland Strait

 The Nature Conservancy of Canada has started a forest restoration project along the Northumberland Strait.

 The Nature Conservancy of Canada celebrated the first annual World Shorebirds Day on Saturday, September 6, 2014, on the final day of the season at Johnson’s Mills Shorebird Reserve and Interpretive Centre.

 The Nature Conservancy of Canada helps maintain trails at the Musquash Trailblazers event.

 For the seventh year in a row, NCC organized the Musquash Trailblazers Conservation Volunteers event to help carry out trail improvements at our Musquash Estuary Nature Reserve.

 Chance to see Musquash and Escuminac nature reserves

 2014 Conservation Volunteers season begins for NCC

 The Nature Conservancy of Canada (NCC) is paying tribute to Jack Iwanicki, an NCC donor in New Brunswick who contributed generously to help protect key natural areas.